Horst-Wessel-Lied: Melody

-After Wessel's death, he was officially credited with having composed the music as well as having written the lyrics for the "Horst Wessel Song".
+Following Wessel's death, he was officially credited with having composed the music as well as having written the lyrics for the "Horst Wessel Song".
 Between 1930 and 1933, however, German critics disputed this, pointing out that the melody had a long history.
 "How Great Thou Art" is a well-known hymn of Swedish origin with a similar tune, for example.
 Criticism of Horst Wessel as author became taboo after 1933, when the Nazi Party took control of Germany and criticism would likely be met with severe punishment.